 The Governing body must ensure that procedures are in place to manage safeguarding concerns of allegations against staff, supply staff, governors, volunteers, visitors or contractors where they could pose a risk of harm to children.
-The guidance in Part four of Keeping children safe in education 2023(publishing.service.gov.uk) must be followed if there were any such concerns.
+This must include those concerns that do not meet threshold (low-level concerns).
+The guidance in Part four of Keeping children safe in education 2024(publishing.service.gov.uk) must be followed if there were any such concerns.
+More information can be found in Appendix II of this policy.